How to Manage Your Food Cravings

 Avoid long stretches between meals.

-Waiting too long between meals could cause you to have stronger cravings for unhealthy food or overeat when you finally sit down to eat.
+Waiting too long between meals could cause you to have stronger cravings for unhealthy food or overeat when you finally sit down for a meal.

 Pay attention to your body so that you understand your hunger patterns.
 When you feel like you’re getting hungry and know enough time has passed between meals, be proactive about it.
 Eating on a regular schedule and having healthy meals planned and ready to go can help you avoid emotional hunger.